atsuky/HackMobility/README.md

 # EasyBicing

-We made a responsive web application with node.js, Html and CSS to solve the problems that bicning users usually have, for that we implemented real-time and history functionality.
+We made a responsive web application with node.js, Html and CSS to solve the problems that bicing users usually have, for that we implemented real-time and history functionality.

 ## Why we did it